Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 The sources are available from the [Mi-V Soft processor Bare Metal examples](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples).
 To run the Bootloader .elf program, follow the steps below or refer to the [MIV_ESS Design Guide](www.link.link) **NEED a Link UPDATE** for more detailed instructions:
 > A DGC2 Libero design directory is required to have been created to access the .elf file.
-The hardware needs to be programmed with DGC2 bitstream
+The hardware needs to be programmed with DGC2 bitstream.

     1. Open SoftConsole (v2021.1 or above)
     2. From Run > Debug Configurations, double click GDB OpenOCD Debugging